epiphannie/wiklibs/projectplan.md

   Find some way to strip out content that is not an article (user talk, images) #done
 2) Fetch summary of that random article #done
 3) Parse article content into an array of words #done
-4) Select up to 10 words from the summary to be replaced #done ---returning multiples of the name work, needs to be fixed
+4) Select up to 10 words from the summary to be replaced #done
-5) Place words in an object, keys -> place in master array, wiki_word, part of speech, user_word
+5) Place words in an object, keys -> place in master array, wiki_word, part of speech, user_word #done
-5) Run  WordsAPI calls on each to find out the part of speech
+5) Run  WordsAPI calls on each to find out the part of speech #getRandomNumber
 6) Pull example parts of speech from example-part-of-speech object..that I have created at some point
 7) Generate modal window with input boxes for each part of speech-- placeholder part of speech and example
 8) Insert user_words back into the array, replacing the wiki_words.
 Color the words that were inserted.